-The College of American Pathologists Pathology and Laboratory Quality Center (CAP Center) develops evidence-based guidelines by following the Institute of Medicine's Standards for Developing Trustworthy Clinical Practice Guidelines to ensure a transparent and unbiased approach.
+Our Pathology and Laboratory Quality Center for Evidence-based Guidelines (Center) develops guideline recommendations by following the National Academy of Medicine's Standards for Developing Trustworthy Clinical Practice Guidelines to ensure transparency and reduce bias.

-The CAP Center produces guidelines alone or in conjunction with stakeholder partners.
-No industry funds are accepted for the development.
+We produce guidelines alone or in conjunction with stakeholder partners.
+No industry funds are accepted.

 Management of Conflict of Interest

-The CAP Center upholds guideline integrity by avoiding or actively managing conflict of interest, real or perceived, which could influence or be perceived as influencing guideline decisions.
-Panel members with potential conflicts of interest are often considered to be leaders within their field by industry, academic, and peer colleagues.
-The CAP strives to balance the panel between knowledgeable subject matter members and the desire to have a majority-free conflict-free panel.
-Conflict-of-interest disclosure is required throughout the guideline process, shared with all panel members, and cited in the manuscript.
+We uphold guideline integrity by avoiding or actively managing conflict of interest, real or perceived, which could influence or be perceived as influencing guideline decisions.
+Panel members are often leaders within their field and may have associations with industry.
+We strive to balance the panel with knowledgeable subject matter members while ensuring that majority of the panel is free from conflicts of interest.
+Disclosure is required throughout the guideline process, shared with all panel members, and cited in the manuscript.

-The CAP Center ensures the integrity via a systematic, unbiased review of the published medical evidence using guideline development best practices.
+We ensure guideline integrity via a systematic review of the published medical literature using guideline development best practices.
 The panel also considers professional input not documented in literature (eg, grey literature) based on its scientific merit and expert opinion.

 Rating Strength of Recommendations

-- The CAP Center invites review and comment of its draft recommendations during an open comment period.
+- We invite review and comment of our draft recommendations during an open comment period.
 The panel considers all comments during finalization of the recommendations.

-- The CAP Center uses an independent review process for guideline and guideline revision approval.
-The Independent Review Panel (IRP) consists of subject matter experts without conflict and not previously involved in guideline development including members of the CAP Council on Scientific Affairs.
+- We use an independent review process for guideline and guideline revision approval.
+The Independent Review Panel (IRP) consists of subject matter experts vetted through the conflicts of interest process and not previously involved in guideline development.